The English language requirements apply to all bachelor's programmes, both English and Dutch taught.

 If your diploma is on this list, your English level is determined to be at pre-university level, and you can be exempted from any further English language requirements.
 Applicants who have completed their secondary school education in Australia, Ireland, Canada (except for schools in Quebec), New Zealand, the United Kingdom or the United States of America are exempted from taking an English language proficiency test.
 If you have questions about admission to the bachelor's programmes, please check the Questions and Answers for prospective Bachelor students.

-Disclaimer: the English language requirements stated above are applicable for the academic year 2018/2019.
+Disclaimer: the English language requirements stated above are applicable for the current academic year.
 No rights can be derived from this information.

 The Dutch language requirements apply to all Dutch taught bachelor's programmes.
 The information stated below applies to all students with a non-Dutch prior education.